Comparing Playwright and Cypress for WCAG Compliance Testing

 path: test-results/

 Implement baseline comparison scripts to detect regression drift.
-Store previous scan outputs and diff against current runs using jq or custom Node scripts.
+Store previous scan outputs and diff against current runs using a Node.js script.
 Block merges only when new critical violations exceed the defined threshold.

 Common Implementation Pitfalls